-No matter what you face this week, you can trust God’s faithfulness while you wait.Share
+No matter what you face this week, you’ve been saved by the gift of God’s grace.Share